 The game is still in its infancy, and it’s thrilling for us to be here at the beginning to witness the growth and explore all the new possibilities this sport has to offer.

-Jordan and I LOVE the sport and we’re so happy to have a part in helping the pickleball community grow!
+I LOVE the sport and I’m so happy to have a part in helping the pickleball community grow!

 In Cancun, it was my job to handle the intermediate/advanced group which was made up of mostly 3.0s and 3.5s.
 I think we had maybe one 4.0.